Witness Post: Neal Brendel

 References:

-[1] Since the NCAAs are a relatively recent fabriaction in the sport of wrestling, it is worth noting that Neal may be considered the second Yale wrestler since 1906, when George Dole (Yale ‘1906) accomplished this feat by winning four intercollegiate titles.
-The key is that the NCAA’s did not exist when Dole accomplished his feat.
-Dole went on to win the gold medal at the Olympics in London in 2008 for the USA.
+[1] Since the NCAAs are a relatively recent fabrication in the sport of wrestling, it is worth noting that Neal may be considered the second Yale wrestler since 1903 to be a four time tournament participant.
+George Dole (Yale 1906) accomplished this feat by winning four intercollegiate titles (1903-1906).
+His twin brother, Louis Dole, (Yale 1906) was a three time wrestling champ.
+The distinguishing mark is that the NCAA’s did not exist when Dole accomplished his feat.
+Dole went on to win the wrestling gold medal at the Olympics in London in 1908 for the USA.

 [2] See more about the scholarship from the Pittsburgh Forge Rugby Club: pghrugby.com/brendel-scholarship.